How a Server Upgrade Can Boost Your Bottom Line

 Memory

 Memory/RAM is the easiest and often the most effective upgrade you can perform on your server.
-If you are running memory-intensive tasks such as hosting a SQL database or crunching numbers or hosting virtual machines, you’ll probably benefit from a memory upgrade.
+If you are running memory-intensive tasks such as hosting an SQL database, crunching numbers, or hosting virtual machines, you’ll probably benefit from a memory upgrade.

 One tip: motherboards can be finicky if you do not use the same brand and model of RAM.
 Once you have got the new RAM installed it does not hurt to test it using MemTest to make sure you do not have a corrupted stick of memory.